 If fashion is being adhered to, it's always interesting to compare manufacturers' top-line models to see their version of the ultimate.
 Using record-player arms as an example, one design floated on silicone, another (tangential) ran on precision quartz rods whilst the Odyssey Engineering RP1 tone-arm was available in any finish desired by the customer, including gold.
 A Revox solution used magnetic suspension, whilst Sony produced one with 16 motors in it.
 Put that on an onyx plinth with a self-centring turntable and you've parted with some very serious cash before you've paid out for the cartridge, speakers and amp.
 One reference transcriptor turntable seen at an exhibition 25 years ago cost £4,500, weighed 90kg and could mount three arms.
-More recently, a deck for domestic use was priced at £18k with a matching cartridge for £5k ... and you still have to get up to change the record!
+Then there's the more recent £18k deck (with matching cartridge for £5k) ... and you still have to get up to change the record!

 Fashion has a tendency to dispense with ergonomics and one notices how user interaction increases with component cost.
 How many stylii, for example, have been prematurely worn out on transcriptor arms that don't lift at the end of a record?
 How much does one then have to pay (on top of perfection) for this facility?